 Scaffolding Strategies in Classrooms

 Imagine being in a classroom and the teacher explaining a story that was just read.
-It might seem like a blur to an ESL student because the extensive vocabulary might affect understanding the content.
+It might seem like a blur to an ESL student because the extensive vocabulary might affect understanding of the content.
 Implementing scaffolding strategies is effective and time-consuming, so be patient because it might take some time to see results.